Museum Photo Galleries

 These two statues are located in Quantico.
 One is at the Museum a new donation the other is located on Quantico Marine Base and is the orginal made in France in 1918.

-Museum Iron Mike 5.JPG
+1st Iron Mike 05.JPG

 National Museum of the Marine Corps